 Lecture/laboratory integrating philosophy, history, and methods of the life sciences and includes issue of underrepresentation of minorities in science.
-General studies: SG, C.
+Prerequisite: admission to Summer Bridges program.
+General studies: SG.

-LSC 330 Pollution vs. Protection: Counting the Cost (3)
+LSC 330 Pollution vs. Protection:

+Counting the Cost (3)

-À comparison of the economic costs and global consequences of permitting versus preventing pollution.
+A comparison of the economic costs and global consequences of permitting versus preventing pollution.
 General studies: G.